bmarques1995/cmake_helpers/dep_tracer.md

 - VERSION: Optional, referred to the package version
 - COMPONENTS: Optional, referred to the package components, like Qt6 Widgets
 - USE_VSTOOLS: Optional, referred to use the vs compiler path
+- COMPONENT_INFIX: Optional, referred to the package component infix pattern, where the default value is empty, when you call `find_package(<NAME> COMPONENTS <COMPONENTS>)`, a set of variable is stored, and each package follow one pattern, the most usual is empty, for example `find_package(Qt6 COMPONENTS Core)` will produce the variable `Qt6Core_FOUND`, but in some cases, it need an infix to separate the package name to the component name, for example `find_package(Boost COMPONENTS System)` will produce the variable `Boost_System_FOUND`.

 `trace_library(<NAME> <INSTALL_SCRIPT>)`:
 this function is used to search for a library, if it is found the macro is aborted, but if it was not found, the macro will call an install script to clone the dependency and install it.